tannerbyers/marketing-site-for-ai-email-template-generator/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Hugo Project"
+  title: "The AI-Powered Solution for Effortless Email Template Creation"
-  content: "Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time."
+  content: "Join the waitlist for our AI-driven tool that generates responsive email templates for platforms like Mailchimp, SendGrid, and ActiveCampaign!"
   image: "/images/banner.png"
   button:
     enable: true